gertjana/ocpp-backend/README.md

     mix deps.get
     mix deps.compile

+Have a local postgres database ready and configure acces in `config/config.exs`

+run the database migrations

+    mix ecto.migrate

+and then start it up with:

     iex -S mix

 Connect a 1.6 Charger or simulator to localhost:8383/ocppws/:serial

 Or use the websocket client on localhost:8383/client

+There's a simple UI running at localhost:8383/chargers

 Sending messages back:
 ----------------------